• Skip to primary navigation

 Ever since I tried a Basil Gimlet, I fell in love with adding this herb to my drinks.
 Whether it’s just as a garnish or actually infused in the flavor, basil is one of my favorite ways to amp up the flavor of a cocktail!

 Using the basil simple syrup in this drink really brings out the flavor.
 I love how lime and basil pair perfectly together.
+It’s an herbal twist on the classic margarita that you will crave!

 It’s a quick and easy drink to make in a cocktail shaker and a fun one to share with friends.